“I wish the world was twice as big – and half of it was still unexplored.” Sir David Attenborough

 Why is Geography taught the way we teach it?

 Our Geography provision aims to inspire in pupils a curiosity about the world and its people that will remain with them for the rest of their lives.
 We want to equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 Children will use the geographical knowledge they have gained to make connections and apply it across disciplines.
-Our Creative Curriculum is the perfect vehicle to do this as its design has a cross curricular vision at its heart.
+Our Coherent Curriculum is the perfect vehicle to do this as its design has a cross curricular vision at its heart.
 We aspire to providing a Geography education that ensures that pupils leave Audley wanting to play their part in protecting Planet Earth and its future, into their adolescent and adult lives.

 What makes Audley’s coverage/approach to Geography effective?

 The Geography curriculum shows clear progression against carefully considered milestones that link directly to the outcomes of the National Curriculum for each Key Stage.
 In each progressive year group, visits to milestones are repeated, but with careful consideration for pupils’ previous learning which will be outlined in the Subject Leader’s assignment of Oddizzi resources to particular year groups.
 This will ensure that repetition of secure knowledge is avoided, progress made, and existing knowledge built upon.
-Audley’s Creative Curriculum ensures that teachers are enabled to make important links to other subjects so that teaching is creative, active and immersive.
+Audley’s Coherent Curriculum ensures that teachers are enabled to make important links to other subjects so that teaching is creative, active and immersive.
 Pupils will have a holistic understanding of topics and their inter-related nature.
 This approach encourages motivation, curiosity and a sense of being part of a wider world.

 What do we want an Audley Geographer to know/have experienced/be able to do before they leave Year 6?